YuriDolukhanyan/spring-boot-rest-api/README.md

    ```

 3. **Build and run the application**:
-   You can build and run the application using Maven:
+   You can build and run the application using Maven (or just run as a Java file in VS Code):
    ```bash
    mvn spring-boot:run
    ```